Australian feral camel: Camels and the Aboriginal people

-Management
+Impact

 Australia has the largest population of feral camels and the only herd of dromedary (one-humped) camels exhibiting wild behaviour in the world.
 In 2008, the number of feral camels was estimated to be more than one million, with the capability of doubling in number every 8 to 10 years.
 In 2013, this estimate was revised to a population of 600,000 prior to culling operations, and around 300,000 camels after culling, with an annual growth of 10% per year.

-Impacts of feral camels

 Impact on the environment

 Although their impact on the environment is not as severe as some other pests introduced in Australia, camels ingest more than 80% of the plant species available.
 Degradation of the environment occurs when densities exceed two animals per square kilometre, which is presently the case throughout much of their range in the Northern Territory where they are confined to two main regions: the Simpson Desert and the western desert area of the Central Ranges, Great Sandy Desert and Tanami Desert.
 Some traditional food plants harvested by Aboriginal people in these areas are seriously affected by camel-browsing.
 While having soft-padded feet makes soil erosion less likely, they do destabilise dune crests, which can contribute to erosion.
 Feral camels do have a noticeable impact on salt lake ecosystems, and have been found to foul waterholes.

 The National Feral Camel Action Plan (see below) cited the following environmental impacts: "broad landscape damage including damage to vegetation through foraging behaviour and trampling, suppression of recruitment of some plant species, selective browsing on rare and threatened flora, damage to wetlands through fouling, trampling and sedimentation, competition with native animals for food and shelter and loss of sequestered carbon in vegetation".